Last Updated on September 23, 2022 by Vasco Lourenço

 To start with this type of affiliate marketing, you just need to sign up for affiliate networks, place ads on websites or social media, and create landing pages.
-These pages are what is called “bridge pages”, that redirect the visitor from the ad, persuading him even further into buying the product.
+These pages are what are called “bridge pages”, that redirect the visitor from the ad, persuading him even further into buying the product.

 The affiliate thus becomes the unseen middleman, waiting for someone to click on the link, hoping to earn a commission.

 This type of affiliate marketing is very attractive for beginners because you don’t need to build trust with your audience, which takes time and effort.
 On the other side, to really become successful, you need to spend a lot of money on ads, refining your strategy with a trial and error approach.

 2. Related affiliate marketing

 In this type of affiliate marketing, you already have some online presence, whether from blogs, social media, YouTube, or even podcasts.
 You have a niche, and start promoting products in that niche that you actually don’t use.

 Because these products fit well within your blog, for example, your audience doesn’t know if you’re really using the product or not.
-Since they trust your authority on that niche, they may find the product relevant to them, which might earn you more commissions.
+Since they trust your authority in that niche, they may find the product relevant to them, which might earn you more commissions.

 These affiliate links are usually placed in banner ads on the sidebar, or through text links within your posts.

-With related affiliate marketing, you’re leveraging your online presence and stablished authority to earn more commissions without risking losing money on PPC (pay-per-click) ads.
+With related affiliate marketing, you’re leveraging your online presence and established authority to earn more commissions without risking losing money on PPC (pay-per-click) ads.

 3. Involved affiliate marketing